lotterlab/lotterlab.github.io/_pages/team.md

 permalink: /team.html
 title: team
 page-title: Team
-description: <u><b>We're recruiting</b></u> students and postdocs in the areas of AI for pathology image analysis and computational modeling of biological visual processing.
+description: <u><b>We're recruiting</b></u> students and postdocs, with a particular focus on AI for pathology image analysis.
 If you are interested and would like to learn more, please reach out!
 nav: true
 nav_order: 2
 nav_rank: 2